ahmedo-o/background-url-shortner/README.md

 # background-url-shortner
-An easy to use url shortner that runs in the background and uses TinyURL API .
+An easy to use url shortner that runs in the background and uses TinyURL API (as default) and other services.
 Check master branch.

 # Demo: